deephaven/deephaven-core/pyclient/README.md

 ## Initialize

 The `Session` class is your connection to Deephaven.
-This is what allows your Python code to interact with Deephaven.
+This is what allows your Python code to interact with a Deephaven server.

 ```
 from pydeephaven import Session